xocite/plktio/src/posts/2019/July/integrating-nitrokey-into-your-workflow.md

 # Connecting the Nitrokey

-Here's the immediate output from `dmesg`.
+Here's the immediate output from `dmesg` after connecting the Nitrokey.
 ```
 [24798.012187] usb 2-2.2: new full-speed USB device number 5 using uhci_hcd
 [24798.450042] usb 2-2.2: New USB device found, idVendor=20a0, idProduct=4108,